JulienCroain/private-extension-manager/README.md

 This extension contributes the following settings:

-* `private-extension-manager.path`: the directory where your private VSIX files are released
+- `private-extension-manager.directories`: list of directories where your private VSIX files are released
-* `private-extension-manager.autoUpdate`: set to true if you want to automatically install newer version of your extensions
+- `private-extension-manager.autoUpdate`: set to true if you want to automatically install newer version of your extensions

 ## Release Notes

 ### 1.0.0

 First version of the extension.
-You can install or update extension from a local folder.
+You can install or update extension from local folders.
 At start up, if the extension detect an update a message is displayed to ask you if you want install it.

 **Enjoy!**